-Leave of absence may be granted for a maximum period of 1 semester after the completion of at least one study semester.
-During any leave of absence, no study achievements are possible and no credits may be transferred towards the degree.
-The semester in which students are on leave of absence do not count towards the standard study period.
-A leave of absence beyond 1 semester will imply readmission into the program through the Admissions Team and will imply any fee adjustments that are in place at time of readmission.
+Interruption of study may be granted for a maximum period of 1 semester after the completion of at least one study semester.
+During any interruption of studies, no study achievements are possible and no credits may be transferred towards the degree.
+The semester in which students are on interruption of study do not count towards the standard study period.
+Interruption of study beyond 1 semester will imply readmission into the program through the Admissions Team and will imply fee adjustments that are in place at time of readmission.

+Important notes:

-Important note: students who request a leave of absence and hold a Nova scholarship (Fellow or other) will lose their scholarship upon their return.
+- students who request an interruption of study and hold a Nova scholarship (Fellow or other) will lose their scholarship upon their return. - The request must be submitted until 30 days prior the next tuition deadline payment.